741 Colonel Ledyard Highway

 them was because they were in Hartford and they would charge $90.00 an hour to

 have a driver bring the trucks to Hartford.
-Chief Erhart stated that the solution to save
+Chief Erhart stated that the Gales Ferry

 The Finance Committee agreed to remove Groton Utilities for Emergency Repairs to

-the Ledyard Water Infrastructure as a “Friendly Amendment”.
+the Ledyard Water Infrastructure as a “Friendly Amendment” as noted above ( page

 Councilor Ryan stated once the Finance Committee received additional information